hatemr/Intro-to-sparse-data-and-embeddings/README.md

 # Intro-to-sparse-data-and-embeddings
-Following a tutorial from Google Colab on word embeddings
+I am completing a tutorial on word embeddings from Google Colab.

+This tutorial helps me practice tensorflow and uses an feed-forward neural networks.